-The 25% climate target:
+The climate target:

-It is crucial to make the 25% climate action target binding in order to contribute to the EU's overall climate finance target beyond 2020, and to guarantee that sufficient support will go to climate resilience and adaptation in partner countries through the GPs.
+It is crucial to both increase the climate action target and make the it binding in order to contribute to the EU's overall climate finance target beyond 2020, and to guarantee that sufficient support will go to climate resilience and adaptation in partner countries through the GPs.
 Measuring the relative level of support for climate action and biodiversity on the basis of the programming documents should help to assess the extent to which both broader and more specific climate action targets are met.